 Studebaker National Museum

 Local history, presidential lore and automotive progress combine at Studebaker National Museum, where gearheads can peruse roughly 120 vehicles and history buffs can get an up-close look at how transportation has evolved over the years.
-Get to know one of our most popular attractions with this in-depth guide.

 Presidential Carriage Collection